vikas21222/bullmq-file-processor/README.md

 - Store files in S3
 - Track file processing status in PostgreSQL
 - Background validation and mapping jobs using BullMQ
-- Final data storage in a production table
+- Final data storage in a  table

 ## 📦 Tech Stack